braphael99/NLPGroup5/README.md

 The next section we come to is where we start to train our model.
 We start with setting up our model and providing arguments, encoded datasets from our training and evaluation, our tokenizer, our data collector, and finally we compute the evaluation metrics.
 Next we have a test block to ensure our trainer is working correctly, then we move on to our evaluator and formatting function.
 We then append each reference and prediction and evaluate how accurate our model is and finally print this number in a human readable format.
 We next define our ```trainAndEval``` function to combine our previous set up training with our evaluator

+The system will train a model for 3 epochs on the train split, using the validation split to validate data.
+Each epoch, it will save a checkpoint to the same directory as the notebook, with a unique directory for each model--each model's directory is based on its model name.
+It will print its results to the cell as an output.

 #### Part 4: Evaluating the Models

 The next section of code blocks in sequential execution are setting up and evaluating different out-of-the-box models from Huggingface.
-In order here are the models trained and evaluated:
+In order here are the models fine-tuned and evaluated:

 ###### Models
+- bert-case-uncased
+- distilbert
+- bert-base-spanish-wwm-cased

-- BERT base-uncased
+- Roberta-base-squad2
-- RoBERTa base-sentiment
+- dynamic-tinybert
-- DistilBERT base-uncased
+- distilbert-base-uncased-distilled-squad
-- BERT base-spanish
+- distilbert-base-cased-distilled-squad
-- RoBERTA base-SQUAD2
+- twitter-roberta-base-sentiment-latest
-- Dynamic TinyBERT
+- feel-it-italian-sentiment
-- DistilBERT base-cased distilled SQUAD
-- DistilBERT base-uncased finetuned SQUAD
-- RoBERTa large-english sentiment
+- Finance-Sentiment-Classification
-- Feel-it italian-sentiment
+- reviews-sentiment-analysis

 We print the results from the evalutions after 3 epochs of training.
-This does take considerable compute time (12+ hours).
+This may take considerable compute time.

 #### Part 5: Results and Analysis